MultiScott/CNContactStoreWrapper/README.md

 ## Motivation

 To enumerate changes to the `CNContactStore` we must use the method [enumeratorForChangeHistoryFetchRequest](https://developer.apple.com/documentation/contacts/cnchangehistoryfetchrequest).
-This method is only exposed in Obj-C so we can wrap the store in an Obj-C class and expose the method to Swift.
+This method is only exposed in Obj-C so we can wrap the store in an Obj-C class and expose the result to Swift.

 ## Installation